inbo/inbo-pyutils/gbif/gbif_name_match/readme.md

 ## Functionality

-The functionality can be loaded within Python itself by importin the function `extract_species_information` or by running the script from the command line.
+The functionality can be loaded within Python itself by importing the function `extract_species_information` or by running the script from the command line.

 ### Command line function
 To check the functionality of the command line function, request for help as follows: